All Products

 Hello Knative!

-Knative provides out-of-the-box monitoring features.
-On the Knative page, click the Monitoring Dashboards tab to view the monitoring data of the specified Service.
-For more information about how to enable the Knative monitoring dashboard, see View the Knative monitoring dashboard.
+Knative includes built-in monitoring.
+On the Knative page, click the Monitoring Dashboards tab to view metrics for your Services.
+For setup instructions, see View the Knative monitoring dashboard.